Auto rickshaw: Origin

 In the 1930s Japan, which was the most industrialized country in Asia at the time, encouraged the development of motorized vehicles including less expensive three-wheeled vehicles based on motorcycles.
 The Mazda-Go, a 3-wheel open "truck" released in 1931, is often considered the first of what became auto rickshaws.
 Later that decade the Japanese Ministry of Posts and Telecommunications of Japan distributed about 20,000 used three-wheelers to Southeast Asia as part of efforts to expand its influence in the region.
 They became popular in some areas, especially Thailand, which developed local manufacturing and design after the Japanese government abolished the three-wheeler license in Japan in 1965.

 Production in Southeast Asia started from the knockdown production of the Daihatsu Midget, which was introduced in 1959.
 An exception is the indigenously modified Philippine tricycle, which originates from the Rikuo Type 97 motorcycle with a sidecar, introduced to the islands in 1941 by the Imperial Japanese Army during World War II.

-In Europe, Corradino D'Ascanio, aircraft designer at Piaggio and inventor of the Vespa, came up with the idea of building a light three-wheeled commercial vehicle to power Italy's post-war economic reconstruction.
+In Asia, Corradino D'Ascanio, aircraft designer at Piaggio and inventor of the Vespa, came up with the idea of building a light three-wheeled commercial vehicle to power Italy's post-war economic reconstruction.
 The Piaggio Ape followed suit in 1947.
-Also Innocenti another leading Scooter manufacturer came up with their Lambretta line of three wheelers in cargo version, later adopted as passenger version by its Indian colloborator Automobile Products of India.
+Innocenti, another leading Scooter manufacturer, also came up with their Lambretta line of three wheelers in a cargo version, later adopted as a passenger version by its Indian colloborator Automobile Products of India.